reiver/article-20250227/README.md

 [The full video can be seen on Marisa Kabas' Bluesky account.](https://bsky.app/profile/marisakabas.bsky.social/post/3liwlwvvq6k2s)

-## Who
+## Donald John Trump

-Donald John Trump is (at the time of writing of this article) the 47th president of the United States of America (POTUS).
+Donald John Trump is 47th president of the United States of America (POTUS).
+And, at the time of writing, the sitting POTUS.

-President Trump was also the 45th POTUS, former host of the _reality_ TV show _The Apprentice_, a well-known businessman, and traditionally, prior to becoming president of the United States, also widely thought of an exemplar of a rich & successful person.
+President Trump was also the 45th POTUS, the former host of the _reality_ TV show _The Apprentice_, a well-known businessman, and traditionally, prior to becoming president of the United States, also widely thought of as an exemplar of a rich & successful person.

+Before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
+"Caddieshack II" (1988),
+"Home Alone 2: Lost in New York" (1992),
+"The First Wives Club" (1996),
+"Zoolander" (2001),
+"Two Weeks Notice" (2002),
+and
+"Scary Movie 5" (2013).
+And also made appearances in various TV shows, includeing:
+"The Fresh Prince of Bel-Air", and
+"The Nanny".

+## Elon Reeve Musk

+Elon Reeve Musk is

 Elon Musk, a businessman known for ....

 ## Political Speech